BrijendraSingh/BrijendraSingh.github.io/_posts/2021-10-21-how-to-choose-tools.markdown

 date: 2021-10-21 08:11:06 +0900
 meta_description: "meta TBU"
 ---
+> Finding right tool for automation testing is very crucial.
+Wrong selection of tool may cause trouble and can also result of rework and limitations.

 ## How do you choose a tool ?

 ## Things that should really matter